-Throughout the handbook you will find many references to items contained in the appendices.
+Throughout the handbook you will find many references to items contained on other pages.
 These are samples which may be altered to reflect the needs or circumstances of your individual committees.
 They are included as a reflection of the collective experience of many P.I. subcommittees throughout the world and provide valuable information which we hope you will find useful.